bitfocus/companion-module-behringer-xair/HELP.md

 Load Console Snapshot | Loads the given Snapshot from the consoles internal Snapshot list 1-64 Tape Operation | Stop,Play,PlayPause,Record,RecordPause,Fast Forward,Rewind of the tape Deck Bus sends | Bus sends for channels
+**Note:** All mute actions also have a Toggle option that inverts the current state of the board channel

 ## Dynamic Variables
 Variable | Description